 I know this post may seem a little early. . but New Year’s Day will be here sooner than you think!
 Scary to think 2012 is already coming to an end. . for us, 2012 represented a lot of change:

-- We moved from Los Angeles, CA to Seattle, WA . . . which meant leaving our extended family in CA . . . but looking forward towards new adventures!
+- We moved from Los Angeles, CA to Seattle, WA . . . which meant leaving our extended family in CA . . . but looking forward to new adventures!

 - Paul, my husband, started a new job.

 - We had to get acclimated to a brand new life, new everything! (friends, neighbors, community) here in WA.

 - Phoebe, my oldest, started Kindergarten!

 - I quit my job to be at home with the girls. . .